asachdeva/asachdeva/content/resume.md

 signals from Dell devices, storage and network components at a massive scale to enable Data Scientists run better models faster and more importantly more pre emptively for better a better support infrastructure.

-* -- Scala with zio-streams, http4s, cats.
+* -- Scala with zio-streams, http4s, cats et al
 * Data Visualization -- Prometheus + Grafana
 * Azure

-Respponsible for designing, architecting and implementing this offering on scala 2.12 and a mix of typelevel libs in cats, circe, http4s and zio for stream and stream combinators.
+Responsible for designing, architecting and implementing this offering on scala 2.12 and a mix of typelevel libs in cats, circe, http4s and zio for stream and stream combinators.
 Build and Deployment is using GitLab and k8s+Terraform to provision.
 Also researching Graph DB and GraphQL approach for an Enterprise Knowledge Graph solution for the fraud detection and support assist teams.